 Supplies for Transfer Stamped Candles

 - Dye or Pigment Ink (You don’t want an ink that is prone to spreading)

 - Stamp of choice

-- Heat Gun (I doubt a hair dryer would get hot enough, mine certainly would not)
+- Craft Heat Gun like this one (I doubt a hair dryer would get hot enough, mine certainly would not)

 Step 1- Stamp the image onto the tissue paper.

 Step 2- Cut excess tissue paper around the image.
 If a multiple ply or thick tissue, you may want to separate the layers and use only the top layer.